Marcus-idk/TradingBot/docs/LLM_Providers_Guide.md

 ---

-## Using Settings for API Keys (Recommended)
+## Using Settings for API Keys (Required)

-Instead of managing API keys directly, you can use the settings modules from `config/llm/`:
+All project entry points MUST load credentials via the settings modules in `config/llm/`.
+Instantiate providers the same way so retry and timeout policy stays consistent:

 ### OpenAI with Settings (required)
 ```python